jonnonz1/nz-statute-book/acts/public/1996/customs-and-excise-act-1996.md

   (b) a person in the process of disembarking from, or embarking on to, a craft described in paragraph (a); or (c) a person who, having entered into New Zealand at a Customs place, remains in that Customs place.

+### 149AA Powers in relation to unauthorised persons remaining in certain Customs controlled areas
+(1) This section applies to a person who remains in a Customs controlled area licensed for any of the purposes described in section 10(c) to (e) when directed to leave that area by a Customs officer.
+(2) A Customs officer may detain a person to whom this section applies for a reasonable period, for the purpose of questioning the person about 1 or more of the following matters:
+  (a) the person's identity:
+  (b) the person's residential address:
+  (c) the person's reason or purpose for entering, or remaining in, the Customs controlled area.
+(3) A Customs officer may remove a person to whom this section applies from the Customs controlled area.
+(4) A Customs officer may use reasonable force, if necessary, when exercising any of the powers conferred by subsections (2) and (3).

 ### 149A Preliminary search of persons by use of aids
 (1) A Customs officer or constable may conduct a preliminary search of a person to whom this section applies, and may detain that person for the purposes of conducting that preliminary search.
 (2) A preliminary search is a search that—
-  (a) involves little or no physical contact between the person conducting the search and the person being searched; and (b) is conducted by using an aid or aids such as a dog, or a chemical substance, or x-ray or imaging equipment, or some other mechanical, electrical, or electronic device, or other similar aid, but not by any more invasive means.
+  (a) involves little or no physical contact between the person conducting the search and the person being searched; and (b) is conducted by using an aid or aids such as a Customs dog, or a chemical substance, or x-ray or imaging equipment, or some other mechanical, electrical, or electronic device, or other similar aid, but not by any more invasive means.
 (3) If, after a preliminary search under subsection (1), a Customs officer or constable has reasonable cause to suspect that a person has hidden on or about his or her person any thing described in section 149B(1)(a), (b), or (c), sections 149B to 149D apply.

 ### 149B Searching of persons if reasonable cause to suspect items hidden